hylimo/hylimo/website/docs/sequence.md

 - 0: the participant (instance or actor) to activate
 - 1: optional callback function to execute within this activation.
 After execution, deactivate is called automatically
 - `at`: the absolute y position where to activate.
-If set, takes priority over 'after'
+If set, takes priority over `after`
 - `after`: the relative y offset from the current position.
-Only used if 'at' is not set
+Only used if `at` is not set
 - `xShift`: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same participant.
 Defaults to `activityShift`

 **returns**: The created activity indicator